OofMon2301/2023-UNI-Vault/2024/Definitions/Newton's 2nd law of motion.md

 ---
 # [[Newton's 2nd law of motion]]

-# Definition of Newton's 2nd law of motion:
+# Definition of Newton's 2nd Law of Motion:
 *Created on 10:53 06-12-2023

 Sir Isaac Newton’s second law of motion is a fundamental principle that describes the relationship between an object’s mass, the forces acting upon it, and its acceleration.
 It is succinctly expressed in the equation: